Wadgaonkarprathameshdeepak/Weather-App/README.md

 - @fortawesome/react-fontawesome for Font Awesome icons
 - Weather APIs (Specify the API you used)

-## Getting Started

-Follow these steps to run the Weather App locally:

-1. Clone the repository: `git clone https://github.com/your-username/weather-app.git`
-2. Navigate to the project directory: `cd weather-app`
-3. Install dependencies: `npm install` or `yarn install`
-4. Run the app: `npm start` or `yarn start`

-## How to Contribute

-If you'd like to contribute to the project, follow these steps:

-1. Fork the repository.
-2. Create a new branch: `git checkout -b feature/new-feature`
-3. Make your changes and commit them: `git commit -m 'Add new feature'`
-4. Push to the branch: `git push origin feature/new-feature`
-5. Submit a pull request.

 ## Acknowledgments

 - [Font Awesome](https://fontawesome.com/) for the awesome icons.
 - [OpenWeatherMap](https://openweathermap.org/) for providing weather data.

-## License

-This project is licensed under the [MIT License](LICENSE).